cpicanco/SourceAutoRecord/doc/contributing.md

 ## Pull Requests

+- Follow the coding style.
-Please write a short description of what you added or what you changed.
+- Write a short description of what you added or what you changed.
-A work in progress PR has to be marked with `[WIP]` in the title.

-Keep in mind that your PR might not be merged because:

-- You didn't follow the coding style
-- You didn't follow my requested changes
-- Your implementation is bad
-- Your idea is bad

-You can simply avoid the last two points by discussing your PR with me before wasting any time.
+- Prepend a PR title with `[WIP]` if it is a work in progress.

 ## Coding Style